 Want a gym with everything?
 Check out our list of the Best Gyms in Los Angeles for Moms

-Evoke Yoga is a popular yoga studio in Downtown Los Angeles.
-It was established in 2013 and describes itself as a “boutique yoga studio in the heart of Downtown L.A.”
-A variety of classes are offered so whether you’re looking for a restorative yoga session or a high intensity yoga session or something in between, you’ll find a class.
-Keep in mind, there is no official parking here.
+Boheme Yoga is a popular yoga studio in Downtown Los Angeles.
+It holds a variety of classes, so whether you’re looking for a restorative yoga session, a high-intensity yoga session, or something in between, you’ll find a class that fits you.
+Keep in mind, that there is no official parking here.
 You can find metered parking spots on surrounding streets or park in a lot a few blocks away for a flat rate.
-Check the website for information regarding their new student special of 2 weeks unlimited yoga for $25.
+Check the website for information regarding their new student special of 1 week of unlimited yoga for $25.

 Red Diamond Yoga